MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/protect-against-ransomware-microsoft-365-phase1.md

 **Financial leverage:** Organization can’t operate normally and loses revenue.

-### Prevent: Attacker can’t access data
+### Prevent: Attacker can’t access ransomable data

+Ways to prevent access to ransomable data:

-- Access to data through tight permissions
+- Tight permissions

-   Perform broad permissions review
+   - Perform review of broad permissions and update

-   Audit and monitor for new broad permissions
+   - Audit and monitor for new broad permissions

 - MIP, sensitive information types, and sensitivity labels (permissions and encryption)
 - Office 365 Message Encryption new capabilities (OME) and OME Advanced Message Encryption